Please call the box office at 941-207-8822 to order season subscriptions or packages of 4 or more concerts.

 Priority for additional individual concert tickets

-Individual tickets are now available at our offices, over the phone, or online.
+Individual tickets are also available at our offices, over the phone, or online.

 “Germanic Gems” – Tai Murray, Soloist

 Gifted young American violinist, Tai Murray, described as “superb” by the New York Times, will captivate you with a performance of the stunningly beautiful Violin Concerto No. 1 by Max Bruch.
 Also on the program is Mendelssohn’s orchestral masterpiece, Symphony No. 3 (The Scotch) and the ever popular and rollicking Poet and Peasant Overture.

 Saturday, Dec.
 19, 2015 – 3:30 and 7:30 PM

 From the joyous sounds of the Brandenburg Concerto No. 5 by Bach, to the hushed and reverent beauty of O Holy Night and the fun of Leroy Anderson’s Sleigh Ride, the Venice Symphony will give you the gift of familiar and well-loved holiday music, including our always popular audience sing-a-long.
 A perfect way to begin this “most wonderful time of the year!”

 “Scandinavian Scenes” – Mackenzie Melemed, Soloist

 Mackenzie Melemed, brilliant young pianist from the Juilliard School of Music, will mesmerize our audiences with a thrilling performance of the Grieg Piano Concerto.
 Winner of numerous national and international competitions, Mackenzie has performed many times at the White House and on the PBS program “From the Top,” which features highly gifted young musicians from throughout the country.
 Concluding the concert will be the powerful and deeply moving Second Symphony by the great Finnish composer, Jean Sibelius.